pragmaxim-com/cardano-explorer/README.md

 Cardano explorer on top of [redbit](https://github.com/pragmaxim-com/redbit) and [chain-syncer](https://github.com/pragmaxim-com/chain-syncer)

-It uses tiny `block_height/tx_index/utxo_index/[asset_index]` dictionary pointers to big hashes, ie. not a single hash is duplicated, which allows for much better space efficiency and for ~ `6 000 - 12 000 Utxos+Assets / second` syncing speed with local node and an old SSD.
+It uses tiny `block_height/tx_index/utxo_index/[asset_index]` dictionary pointers to big hashes, ie. not a single hash is duplicated, which allows for much better space efficiency and syncing speed with local node and an SSD.

+> Note that indexing speed in logs is the *average*, the first ~ 100k blocks with just one Tx are indexed at ~ `300 Inputs+outputs+assets / second`.
+> Indexing is optimized for the big blocks where the throughput reaches ~ `6 000 Inputs+outputs+assets / second`.

 Chain tip is "eventually consistent" through fork competition, ie. forks get settled eventually and superseded forks are deleted from DB.